Curricula, Curriculum Types, and State Requirements

 Memberships: Free

-The FDIC’s Money Smart for Young People series consists of four free curriculum products.
-Each age-appropriate curriculum includes lesson plans for educators along with guides for parents and caregivers.
+The FDIC’s Money Smart for Young People series comprises four free curriculum products.
+Each age-appropriate curriculum includes lesson plans for educators and guides for parents and caregivers.
 The materials are available for immediate download (catalog.fdic.gov).

 Subjects: Financial Literacy